Jewish Amer. Society for Historic Preservation

 NameDescription

 DocumentAmerican “Righteous Among the Nations” Frodo: "I wish none of this had happened."
-Gandalf: "So do all who live to see such times, but that is not for them to decide.
+Gandalf: "So do all who live to see such times.
+But that is not for them to decide.
 All we have to decide is what to do with the time that is given to us."
 Lord of the Rings

 Judah Touro